lmd-code/lmdjsutils/README.md

 ## Utilities

+See the individual README files for more information and usage guidance.

+### LmdStorage

-- [LmdStore](lmdcode-js-utils/LmdStore/README.md) - Lightweight wrapper for `localStorage`.
-Use a single entry in localStorage to store multiple values in key-value pairs.
+A lightweight `localStorage` wrapper.
+Use a single entry in `localStorage` to store multiple values in key-value pairs, including arrays, plain objects and Map onjects.